tripdog/github-graphql/ReadMe.md

 # GitHub GraphQL API integrations
+The purpose of this project was to use the new GitHub GraphQL API to pull down the top 10 most popular repos on GH.

+Technoolgies used: Express, Vanilla JS, GraphQL
 Learnings:
 1. If you get an error saying, "SyntaxError: await is only valid in async functions and the top level bodies of modules", you've forgotton an important